BRUNA MAYER

 ARTISTIC PRACTICE

 Visual artist whose interdisciplinary practice spans video, installation, painting, public intervention, and photography.
-Her work explores the thresholds between life and death, the transience of existence, and the vital forces that shape all beings.
+Her work explores the thresholds between life and death, the transience of existence, and the vital forces that shape and transform bodies and nature.
+Working with living microorganisms, body fluids, and ephemeral materials, her work reveals the instability of matter and its ongoing processes of expansion, decay, and regeneration.

 Mayer’s practice is a meditation on cycles of death and rebirth, revealing forces that often remain unseen.
-Her work materializes underlying aspects of existence that might have been neglected or set aside due to their unsettling nature but that, when repressed, grow stronger, infiltrating and expanding beneath the surface.
-In doing so, she engages with subtle phenomena that penetrate and permeate both the body and nature.
+Her work seeks to materialize underlying aspects of existence that might have been neglected or set aside due to their unsettling nature but that, when repressed, grow stronger, infiltrating and expanding beneath the surface.

 BIO | EXHIBITIONS | EDUCATION